Pythonic Containers¶

 {'a': 0, 'b': 1, 'c': 2}

-Exercise: Do from string import ascii_lowercase as s
+Exercise: Do from string import ascii_lowercase as s, which

 In [32]: